Media coverage of North Korea

-Media coverage of North Korea (officially known as the Democratic People's Republic of Korea) is hampered by an extreme lack of reliable information, coupled with an abundant number of sensationalist falsehoods.
-There are a number of reasons for this lack of information and incorrect stories.
+Media coverage of North Korea (officially known as the Democratic People's Republic of Korea) is hampered by an extreme lack of reliable information, coupled with an abundance of sensationalist falsehoods.
+There are various reasons for this lack of information and inaccurate stories.

 Access to North Korea by foreign news media is severely restricted by the North Korean government.
 There are very few full-time correspondents in the country.
-In the absence of on-the-spot reportage, a key source of information about North Korea is the testimony of defectors, but the defectors are not necessarily reliable for several reasons.
+In the absence of on-the-spot reportage, a key source of information about North Korea is the testimony of defectors, but they are not necessarily reliable for several reasons.
 Overall, much information about North Korea is filtered through South Korea, and the longstanding conflict between the two states distorts the information that is received.

 Despite North Korea being a "black box" to outsiders, strong interest in the Kim family, as well as misunderstandings of Korean culture, have also led to inaccurate reporting.
 In the absence of solid evidence, some media outlets turn to sensationalism, basing stories on rumors.
 Stereotypes, exaggerations, or caricaturing distort some media coverage of North Korea.
 There has been some media coverage based on hoaxes or satire.
-There has even been cases of publication of contradictory stories based on hearsay and rumour, on the sole basis that these stories affirm prior skewed impressions of the country.
+There have even been cases of publication of contradictory stories based on hearsay and rumour, on the sole basis that these stories affirm prior skewed impressions of the country.